Predict Your Lifespan By These 12 Tests

-#10 Your words use reveals the age you are likely to reach
+#10 Your word use reveal the age you are likely to reach

 The nuns wrote autobiographies and so did a group of psychologists in the sixties, two of which discovered that they could predict from their colleagues’ word use how long they would live.
 The more often the psychologists used words with a positive emotional overtone, the older they lived.

-In 2012, Sarah Pressman, of the University of Kansas, and Sheldon Cohen, of Carnegie Mellon University, decided to expand on that 60s-era published in Health Psychology and summarized here.
-They used a refined classification for words with emotional overtones, distinguishing between four sorts of words rather than just two.
+In 2012, Sarah Pressman, of the University of Kansas, and Sheldon Cohen, of Carnegie Mellon University, used a refined classification for words with emotional overtones, distinguishing between four sorts of words rather than just two.
 They first looked for words with a ‘high activated positive affect’; words like happy, active, energetic, lively and enthusiastic.
 Then they looked for words with an ‘unactivated positive affect’, such as calm, relaxed and content.